canmogol/jbang-service/README.md

 A JBang Microservice implementation with Spring Boot.

 ## Build
-There is no build step since the application is run with JBang.
+There are no build steps, since the application runs with JBang.

 ## Install
 First, install the JBang CLI, see [https://www.jbang.dev/download](https://www.jbang.dev/download) for instructions.